 Finally, if you want to catch a permit—if you’re just lying awake at night thinking about catching a permit, and you want my recommendation on your best shot at catching one, I can offer you this advice.
 Concentrate on the large schools of permit that you can find around Belize.
 Your goal is to find a school of unmolested permit under ten pounds.
 Make the decision whether to wade or not, depending on the situation, and then cast a #4 – #6 spawning shrimp style fly way in front of them with enough room for error.
 Strip like I recommended, keeping everything tight and working with your guide.
 Then once you hook into the permit, the fun is over…these fish do not play nice, but there are worse problems to have!

 is a young but already experienced guide and has been around fly fishing since he was four years old.
 He has the enviable position of spending his summers in Alaska, winters in Belize, and spring and falls in Michigan on the Pere Marquette.
 He officially started guiding in Alaska and Michigan at the age of 16 but was working around his family’s lodge from the age of 12.
-He has extensive saltwater experience, fishing the Florida Keys, throughout the Bahamas, and an inordinate amount of time in Belize where he helps run the family lodge, the Blue Bonefish.
+He has extensive saltwater experience, fishing the Florida Keys, throughout the Bahamas, and an inordinate amount of time in Belize where he formerly helped run the family lodge, the Blue Bonefish.
 If you have any questions about permit in Belize or any of his other guiding adventures, contact him at email@example.com.